I’m Pushing 60 and in

 I decided to stop waiting.

-I saw an ad for Dr. Novelli at the Knee Treatment Center of America.
-Twenty-one sessions.
+Twenty-one targeted physical therapy sessions.
 Traction, TENS, red light therapy.
 45 minutes away from my office.
 A huge commitment.
 But I had to try.

 It helped.
 I had more space between my joints.
 A foundation to build on.

 I did Keto.
-Forty-five pounds gone.
+Forty-five pounds lost in a year.

 Then a fitness studio opened in my town and I started strength training.

 I had a slow start.
-It took about 6 months
+It took about 6 months to make the habits stick.

 I started working closely with Tani, my trainer.

 Tani is amazing.
 I have learned so much from her about my body, how it’s meant to move and what happens when you’re not using your body as intended.
+I learned about behavior change and how to habit stack.
+We worked through emotional eating, identifying triggers, all or nothing thinking and other mental and emotional roadblocks women have in their way.

-At the end of summer 2025, I went alcohol free.
 I’ve drank a few times since, on vacations, and honestly, probably won’t next time.
 I don’t miss it.
+I feel better.
+Less foggy.
+I’m sleeping better and not dehydrated 3 or 4 days out of the week.

 I started Wegovy in December.
 The scale is moving again.
-Sixty pounds down.
+Sixty+ pounds down.

 My knees are still arthritic, but not screaming out in pain.